erickbytes/divbull/divbull.com/content/blog/2026-Investing-Observations.md

 **Sell America, Buy International**

 International stocks are performing better than US stocks so far.
 Total international funds like VXUS are up 9-10% year to date.
 The S&P 500 is slightly negative so far this year.
-International stocks have continued their trend of ouperformance.
+International stocks have continued their trend of ouperformance established in 2025.
 Seeking to diversify internationally, I decided to buy EWY.
 It is an ETF that tracks the MSCI Korea 25/50 Index.
 It provides healthy exposure to Samsung, SK Hynix, Hyundai and other South Korean companies.
 This ETF of South Korean stocks is up 31% year to date!
 I wanted to diversify internationally and also liked to add significant memory chip exposure via Samsung and SK Hynix.
 This is also an "emerging markets" allocation because South Korea is an emerging market.
 I feel happy I chose to buy more international stock in December and January.
 So far, it couldn't have been better timing.
 OnJan.
 1st, my international stock allocation was 17% of my portfolio.
-As of today, 28% of my stocks are international.
+As of today, 28% of my stock portfolio is allocated to international.
 I've been buying on the way up and reaping the outperformance against US stocks.

 **Emerging Markets Buzz**

 Your international stocks can either be "developed" markets or "emerging" markets.
 So far, I've enjoyed the boom in South Korean stocks.
 I also have heavier weight to Japan and Canadian stocks via VXUS fund.
 Additionally, emerging markets funds like IEMG are up 11% year to date.
+This is equivalent to investing in markets like China, Brazil or Korea.
+Emerging markets have started 2026 with lots of momentum.

 **Choppy Action for Magnificent 7**